Bg

 Separation anxiety in toddler: A fussing baby attached to mom at leg.

-However, separation anxiety in babies and toddlers is the result of a normal developmental shift in their understanding of themselves in relation to caregivers.
-Most often, this occurs simultaneously when learning how to crawl and/or walk.
+However, separation anxiety in babies and is the result of a normal developmental shift in their understanding of themselves in relation to caregivers.
+Most often, this occurs simultaneously when and/or walk.

 Think about it: Until your baby or toddler could crawl or walk, they went wherever you went.
 So when they finally learn to move away from you on their own, your baby is starting to realize that the two of you aren’t physically connected.